Skip to main content

 Research

-Merrill's research aims to expose the contradiction of walls.
+Merrill's thesis aims to expose the contradiction of walls.
 They epitomise fixed physicality yet maintain fluidity in their meaning.
 A wall might be solid to one individual whilst being a gate for another.
 This dualism provides the basis for investigating a spatialised ontology of difference based on the understanding that material objects are the manifestation of ontology.

 PhD supervision